 The bacteriology of dacryocystitis mimics normal conjunctival flora in most instances, as follows:

 Dacryolith formation has been noted in 14-16% of patients with dacryocystitis.
 Patients with a history of acute dacryocystitis have a higher incidence of dacryolith formation than those with chronic dacryocystitis.

 When a tumor is present in the lacrimal sac, most are epithelial (ie, carcinomas, papillomas).
 The most common nonepithelial malignancy is a lymphoma.
 Epithelial tumors tend to be more common in men than in women, and nonepithelial tumors tend to be more common in women than in men.

 In most cases, dacryocystitis is a clinical diagnosis.

 Supportive laboratory analysis includes a complete blood count to assess the degree of leukocytosis; however, this rarely may assist in the determination of leukemia as an etiology of the lacrimal sac infection.

 Blood cultures and cultures of the ocular surface, nose, and lacrimal sac discharge may prove useful in determining the appropriate antibiotic therapy.

-Antineutrophil cytoplasmic antibody testing may be useful in ruling out Wegener granulomatosis as a cause of dacryocystitis and nasolacrimal duct obstruction.
+Antineutrophil cytoplasmic antibody testing may be useful in ruling out granulomatosis with polyangiitis (Wegener granulomatosis) as a cause of dacryocystitis and nasolacrimal duct obstruction.

 Antinuclear antibody (ANA) testing may be useful in the very rare cases of dacryocystitis caused by lupus involvement of the lacrimal drainage system with resultant obstruction and infection.